 7. Lack of Endpoint Security

 Your network needs protection from all endpoints that connect.
-Adoption of BYOD policies increases the risk of cyber-attack and complexity of network security.
+The adoption of BYOD policies increases the risk of cyber-attack and the complexity of managed network security solutions.
 If your company maintains a BYOD policy, you need to perform a thorough cybersecurity assessment related to all personal devices used on the network.
-Additionally you should assess your company’s policies and protocols for managing cybersecurity risk as related to BYOD.
+Additionally, you should assess your company’s policies and protocols for managing cybersecurity risk as related to BYOD.

-Use of IoT (Internet of Things) devices also increases network security risk.
-A recent CIS blog post ‘Network Security: How Vulnerable Is Your Business?’ provides discussion on this topic.
+The use of IoT (Internet of Things) devices also increases managed network security solutions risk.
+A recent CIS blog post ‘Network Security: How Vulnerable Is Your Business?’ provides a discussion on this topic.

 8. Connected External Systems

 How does your security framework and protocols address protection against the types of cybersecurity threats outlined in this article?
-Specifically you should ensure your company maintains and IT Security Framework and the associated Standards that clearly account for:
+Specifically, you should ensure your company maintains an IT Security Framework and the associated Standards that clearly account for:

 - Data Encryption

 - Enforcement for breach of security protocols

 Without this framework in place, your company’s exposure to cyber-attack remains high.